Curtin-Colombo-Programming-Club/Hello-World/README.md

 High-Level programming languages are farther away from the machine language than Low-Level languages.

-With a programming language, humans can write instructions for a computer to run in a “human readable format” called the SOURCE CODE.
+With a programming language, humans can write instructions for a computer to run in a “human-readable format” called the SOURCE CODE.

 This source code is then translated into binary using translators such as Interpreters, Compilers or Assemblers so that the computer can understand it.